 vif0/4: this is the vRouter interface connecting the control and management interface of our PROX VM: tapd2d7bb67-c1

-Now you should understand the importance of vif command, especially in DPDK vRouter.
-It shows interfaces from vRouter’s perspective, and reveals the one to one connection mapping between vRouter and fabric or VM tap interface.
-The latter would be "invisible" otherwise.
+Now you should understand the importance of the vif command, especially in the DPDK vRouter.
+It shows interfaces from vRouter’s perspective, and reveals the one-to-one connection mapping between vRouter and fabric or the VM tap interface.
+The latter would otherwise be invisible.

-Besides that, it also prints other important information.
-The Vrf numbers and packet counters are the most commonly used data points.
-Among various counters, usually we focus on the RX/TX packets/bytes counters which displays data received or sent in packets or bytes.
-Depending on your environment, sometime you may also see non-zero numbers in RX/TX queue packets/errors counter that gives inter lcore packet statistics.
-It is usually happens when two lcores are involved in the packet forwarding path.
-We’ll use this command intensively in the rest of this chapter, and we’ll analyze these counters and use them to understand some of the important vRouter working mechanisms.
+Besides that, it also displays key information.
+The Vrf numbers and packet counters are the most commonly used data points, but among various counters, usually we focus on the RX/TX packets/bytes counters which displays data received or sent in packets or bytes.
+Depending on your environment, sometimes you may also see non-zero numbers in the RX/TX queue packets/errors counter that gives inter-lcore packet statistics.
+This usually happens when two lcores are involved in the packet forwarding path.
+Let’s use this command intensively in the rest of this chapter and analyze them to understand some of the important vRouter working mechanisms.